 Did you know?
 On average, 130 Americans die every day from an opioid overdose.
 Drugs in this category include the prescription medications oxycodone, percocet, vicodin, morphine, fentanyl, among others, as well as heroin.

 In addition to the direct effects of each substance, drugs shared for recreational use can be tainted or mixed with other substances to increase its effects, sometimes without a user’s knowledge.
 This “third wave” of opioids is rising and is linked to overdose and deaths.

-- Treatment is effective and available for substance abuse.
+- Treatment is effective and available for addiction and substance use disorders.
 Talk to your medical or mental health care provider to discuss a treatment plan.